 - Various cash disbursement options

-Can You Refinance a Reverse Mortgage?
+Can Your Client Refinance a Reverse Mortgage?

 The process follows the same steps as a standard refinance and requires reverse mortgage borrowers to meet certain eligibility requirements.

-When applying to refinance your existing reverse mortgage, you will need to meet again with a independent housing counseling agency.
+When your client is applying to refinance their existing reverse mortgage, they will need to meet again with an independent housing counseling agency.
 The housing counselor will explain the HECM refinance guidelines and the loan’s financial implications.
+They will also inform them of the different fees, payment options, and closing costs that will affect the loans’ total cost over time.

-The Amount of Money You Can Get
+The Amount of Money Your Client Can Get

-- Your age
+- Their age

-- Your home’s appraised value
+- Their home’s appraised value

-- Your current interest rates
+- Their current interest rates

 - The financial assessment

-What You Can Use the Money For
+What Your Client Can Use the Money For

 - Paying off the existing mortgage

-- Increasing your monthly cash flow
+- Increasing their monthly cash flow

 - Paying various bills, such as medical expenses and credit card balances